-Another factor considered in evaluating the equitability of the alternatives was whether minority and low-income populations in the Region would receive a disproportionate share of the impacts-both cost and benefits-of new and widened arterial street and highway facilities.
+Another factor considered in evaluating the equitability of the alternatives was whether minority populations and low-income populations in the Region would receive a disproportionate share of the impacts-both cost and benefits-of new and widened arterial street and highway facilities.
 With respect to surface arterials, the areas that would have the greatest use of these proposed improved arterials are largely adjacent, or near, the proposed new or widened surface arterials.
-The proposed new and widened surface arterials are largely located outside of areas of minority and low-income populations.
-With respect to freeways, the segments of freeway proposed to be widened under the alternatives would directly serve areas of minority and low-income population, particularly in Milwaukee County.
-As a result, it is expected that minority and low-income populations, particularly those residing adjacent to the freeway widenings, would be utilizing and experiencing benefit from the expected improvement in accessibility associated with the proposed widenings.
-Therefore, benefits from improvements to the arterial street and highway system, such as increased accessibility, reduced congestion, and increased safety, would benefit the majority of minority and low-income residents of the Region.
+The proposed new and widened surface arterials are largely located outside areas of minority populations and lowincome populations.
+With respect to freeways, the segments of freeway proposed to be widened under the alternatives would directly serve areas of minority population and low-income population, particularly in Milwaukee County.
+As a result, it is expected that minority populations and low-income populations, particularly those residing adjacent to the freeway widenings, would be utilizing, and experiencing benefit from, the expected improvement in accessibility associated with the proposed widenings.
+Therefore, benefits from improvements to the arterial street and highway system, such as increased accessibility, reduced congestion, and increased safety, would benefit the majority of the Region's minority residents and low-income residents.

-The locations of highway capacity improvements and freeway widenings in relation to minority and low-income populations were analyzed to evaluate impacts on minority and low-income populations.
+The locations of highway capacity improvements and freeway widenings in relation to minority populations and low-income populations were analyzed to evaluate impacts on minority populations and low-income populations.
 In general, no area of the Region, or minority or low-income community, would be expected to disproportionately bear the impact of highway capacity improvements.
-While some freeway segments, including those proposed to be widened, are located adjacent to minority populations, a vast majority of the freeway system and future widenings under the alternatives are not located adjacent to concentrations of minority and low-income populations.
-In comparing the alternatives (with freeway widenings under Alternatives I and II), Alternative
+While some freeway segments, including those proposed to

-Il would have fewer minorities and families in poverty residing within one-half mile of proposed freeway widenings (27,000 people and 2,800 families) than the Trend and Alternative I (81,800 people and 7,500 families).
+Alternative II would provide transit accessibility to 74% of the Region's jobs, followed by 70% for Alternative I, and only 52% under the Trend. be widened, are located adjacent to minority populations, a vast majority of the freeway system and future widenings under the alternatives are not located adjacent to concentrations of minority populations and low-income populations.
+In comparing the alternatives (with freeway widenings under Alternatives I and II), Alternative II would have fewer minorities and families in poverty residing within one-half mile of proposed freeway widenings (27,000 minority people and 2,800 families in poverty) than the Trend and Alternative I (81,800 minority people and 7,500 families in poverty).

-Transportation-related air pollution impacts on the Region's minority and low-income populations are expected to significantly decline from current levels under all three alternatives due primarily to current and future Federal fuel and vehicle fuel economy standards, even with forecast increases in regional travel.
-A significant decline in transportation-related air pollutants is expected, ranging from about 15 to 30 percent for carbon dioxide, methane, and ammonia and 65 to 90 percent for all other pollutants including ozone-related pollution.
-Analyses indicate that about 20 percent of the Region's minority population resides within one-half mile of a freeway, slightly more than the 15 percent of the Region's non-minority population that resides within one-half mile of a freeway.
-Alternative II would have fewer minorities and families in poverty residing near a freeway widening due to the exclusion of some of the freeway widenings proposed in the Trend and Alternative I.
+Transportation-related air pollution impacts on the Region's minority populations and low-income populations are expected to significantly decline from current levels under all three alternatives due primarily to current and future Federal fuel and vehicle fuel economy standards, even with forecast increases in regional travel.
+A significant decline in transportation-related air pollutants is expected, ranging from about 15 to 30 percent for carbon dioxide, methane, and ammonia and 65 to 90 percent for all other pollutants, including ozone-related pollution.
+Analyses indicate that about 20 percent of the Region's minority population resides within one-half mile of a freeway, somewhat more than the 15 percent of the Region's non-minority population that resides within one-half mile of a freeway.
+Alternative II would have fewer minorities and families in poverty residing near a freeway widening since it excludes some of the freeway widenings proposed in the Trend and Alternative I.